I’m going to let you in on a secret:

 - Notes: specific updates and changes to be made

-I then went through and manually – yes, manually! – reviewed each of the links one by one in my desktop and mobile browser.
+I then went through and manually – yes, manually! – reviewed each link profile one by one in my desktop and mobile browser.

 My goal was to assign one of these categories in the “Review” section:

-- Pass: gets traffic and has backlinks, no broken links and no changes needed
+- Pass: has a healthy backlink profile, gets traffic and has backlinks, no broken links, good word count and no changes needed

 - Content update: has traffic and links, but the content is stale